Skip to content

 For complex work, a single agent conversation can get unwieldy.
 Vault Operator handles this with sub-agents: child agents that take on specific parts of a larger task on their own.
 It also pulls actionable tasks out of conversations and turns them into trackable notes.

 You will need: a working chat with at least one configured model.
-Sub-agents inherit the parent's model unless you give them their own mode with a different model assigned.
+Sub-agents inherit the parent's model unless you give them their own agent profile with a different model assigned.

 Use this guide when: a task is too large for one chat (researching three topics in parallel, processing a folder of files, comparing vault content against external research), or when you want extracted tasks to land as notes you can track.

-You will know it works when: the agent spawns a sub-task with new_task, you see it in the activity block as a nested chat, the result flows back into the parent, and (if task extraction is on) actionable checkboxes from the conversation appear as task notes in the configured folder.
+You will know it works when: the agent spawns a sub-task with new_task, the activity log shows lines prefixed with [subtask], the result flows back into the parent, and (if task extraction is on) actionable checkboxes from the conversation appear as task notes in the configured folder.

 When to delegate vs. stay in one chat